mpoiriert/nucleus/src/Nucleus/Dashboard/README.md

  - *property*: name of the property when the field is defined at the class level
  - *type*: type of the property. `@var` may be used instead
  - *identifier*: whether the property is the model's identifier
+ - *getter*: optional getter method name
+ - *setter*: optional setter method name
  - *formField*: the HTML input type
- - *listable*: whether the property is listable
- - *editable*: whether the property is editable
- - *queryable*: whether the property can be queried
- - *link*: an action name which will be triggered when the property is clicked
+ - *visibility*: an array of allowed visibility level (list, edit, view, query)
  - *required*: whether the property is required

 Models can declare a loader: a callback which will be given the model's identifier as argument and which should return a loaded model.

     <?php